 While researchers continue to unravel the specific causes of breast cancer, they have documented certain risk factors.

 Of course, having a risk factor doesn’t mean you will ever develop breast cancer, the Centers for Disease Control and Prevention (CDC) points out, and not all risk factors have the same impact.

-There are a few risks you cannot control at all, like being a woman who is 50 or older or having dense breasts.
-However, you can potentially lower your breast cancer risk by being proactive in other ways.
+You cannot control a few risks, like being 50 or older or having dense breasts.
+But you can be proactive in other ways to lower your breast cancer risk.
 Even women at high risk due to BRCA gene mutations can consider prophylactic mastectomies to dramatically lower their breast cancer risk.

 - Make regular exercise part of your life.
 Women who are not physically active have a higher risk of breast cancer.

 - Get and keep weight under control.
-Middle-aged women and older who are overweight or obese are more likely to develop breast cancer.
+Women middle-aged and older who are overweight or obese are more likely to develop breast cancer.

-- Expecting a baby?
-Breastfeed.
+- Breastfeed if you’re expecting a baby.
 Nursing your baby can lower your breast cancer risk.